mienaikoe/ziyu/Chapters/2-6-Chapter13.md

     Setre was incredulous.
 "By Ara, are you thick?"

-    Kip was getting frustrated.
+    Kipnu was getting frustrated.
 "Look, we'll just leave hae here and come back for hae when we've taken over."

     "And then what?
 Thi lives the rest of hae life as a prisoner?
 As long as Kanosin exists in this world, theives like hae will do whatever it takes to keep it alive."